|

 Oxidation:

-Chlorine as the chloride ions at (-1) lose electrons to give chlorine molecules at
+Iodide ions at (–1) lose electron to give iodine molecules at

 -